-The USS may revoke the whole C2 authorization of a UAV (i.e., revoke UAV and UAV-C pairing authorization and UAV flight authorizaion).
+The USS may revoke the whole C2 authorization of a UAV (i.e., revoke UAV and UAV-C pairing authorization and UAV flight authorizaion) by revoking the C2 connectivity and initiating UAV re-authorization procedure.

 The USS may only revoke the fligth authorization of a UAV, but allow the communication between the UAV and UAV-C.

+In the step 5 of UAV-C controller replacement procedure, the new pairing information is delivered to UE by invoking UAV Re-authorization procedure, the UAV Re-authorization procedrue should be updated to cover this.

+Since notification correlation Id can be used to identify the authentication session uniquely, authentication Session Correlation Id should be removed in current specification.